 - Can be used in pairs to create stereo X/Y recordings

-Microphone examples:
+Microphone examples

-Found in most dynamic microphones for a ‘point and record’ experience.
+Cardioid polar patterns are found in most dynamic microphones for a ‘point and record’ experience.

 - Shure SM57 Dynamic Instrument Microphone